marvinobig/orq-project/README.md

 # ORQ Project

 This repo provides access to and information  on the ORQ project, a second MVP based on the bodtrac project.
 This was built using Laravel, HTMX and Alpine Js.
 Deployed on AWS.
+Actual code is on a private repo due to the project still being in the marking phase at my university.

 ## Project Overview